 In addition, we would like to have a survey or tutorial paper that introduces the field.

-Authors interested in this should contact the editors in order to agree upon and distribute the work.
+Authors interested should contact the editors in order to agree upon and distribute the work.

 – Ilaria Torre, Department of Computer Science, Bioengineering, Robotics and Systems Engineering, University of Genoa, Italy

 – Olga C. Santos, Department of Artificial Intelligence, Computer Science School, UNED, Madrid, Spain

 – Abelardo Pardo, Division of Information Technology, Engineering and the Environment, University of South Australia, Australia.

 – Initial notification to authors: October 30, 2018

 – Completion of first review round: May 1, 2019

 – Final decision notification: September 1, 2019